GMF 2020: Mainstream media sorely lacking diversity and inclusion | DW | 24.08.2020

 Trustworthy journalism, he said in his keynote speech, "has to address all classes of society and reflect the perspectives of different social groups."

-The overarching question addressed by the panelists was how diversity can be practised in news organizations; what contributions can newsmakers make to overcome division and exclusion?
+The overarching question addressed by the panelists was how diversity can be practiced in news organizations; what contributions can newsmakers make to overcome division and exclusion?

 Inherent to both DW and the BBC World Service is a built-in diversity as they offer wide-ranging news coverage in dozens of languages.
 However, as Angus said, that is not enough.